Skip to content

 #8.
 Reinstall Spotify

-If nothing else works, a fresh install removes all local data and gives you a clean start.
-The whole process takes about 3 minutes.
+If nothing else works, a clean reinstall removes all local data and gives the app a fresh start.
+The whole process takes about 3 minutes on a decent connection.

 On iPhone: Long-press the Spotify icon, tap Remove App, then reinstall from the App Store.